cvikupitz/OSNAP/doc/README.txt

-Contains product requirements and design documents on different incrementals of the OSNAP project.
+This directory contains product requirements and design documents on different incrementals of the OSNAP project.

 ...
 |